-Casseroles are some of the easiest dishes to prepare, they are excellent for meal prep, easy to re-warm and you can basically get crazy with the mixes of vegetables you can use.
-I usually make them using a little bit of cheese, but I kept this one vegan because I get a lot of requests for plant paradox-ers who are vegan for lectin free meal ideas.
-And who can blame them, I have to say they don’t have it as easy as us who can still have a little bit of animal protein here and there.
+Casseroles are some of the easiest dishes to prepare.
+They are excellent for meal prep and easy to re-warm.
+You can basically get crazy with the mixes of vegetables you can use.
+I usually make them using a little bit of cheese.
+But I kept this casserole with asparagus, cauliflower rice and broccoli slaw vegan.
+Because I get a lot of requests for plant paradox-ers who are vegan for lectin-free meal ideas.
+And who can blame them.
+I have to say they don’t have it as easy as us who can still have a little bit of animal protein here and there.

-A comforting and easy vegan lectin-free meal to last for days
+A comforting and easy vegan meal to last for days

-Serving suggestion for a non-vegan lunch or dinner in picture #2 below, I had the casserole as a side dish for the Veggie Loaded Kimchi Sriracha Meatballs.
+This recipe can be served vegan as is.
+A serving suggestion for a non-vegan lunch or dinner you will see in picture #1 below.
+I had the casserole as a side dish for the Veggie Loaded Kimchi Sriracha Meatballs.

 Creamy Casserole with Asparagus, Cauliflower Rice and Broccoli Slaw